-The year ended June 30, 2020 is the seventh year of operations for DDES.
-As of June 30, 2020, net position increased by \$44,399 to \$(523,749).
+The year ended June 30, 2021 is the eighth year of operations for DDES.
+As of June 30, 2021, net position increased by \$8,144 to \$(515,605).
 This negative balance is the result of the implementation of regulations under the Governmental Accounting Standards Board Statement (GASB) Numbers 68 and 75.
 Further information about GASB 68 and 75 is provided in Notes 6 and 7 of the financial statements.

 The operations of the School are funded primarily by tax revenue received under the Colorado School Finance Act in Per Pupil Revenue.
-Such revenue for the year was \$2,878,174.
-At the close of the fiscal year, Downtown Denver Expeditionary School's governmental fund reported an ending fund balance of \$1,448,825, an increase of \$318,440 from prior year.
-This increase is the result of closely monitoring spending throughout the year.
+Such revenue for the year was \$2,419,907.
+At the close of the fiscal year, Downtown Denver Expeditionary School's governmental fund reported an ending fund balance of \$1,381,064, a decrease of \$(67,761) from prior year.